Frequently Asked Questions

 Can I pay with a credit card?

-The Society for Biblical Studies accepts Visa and Mastercard, but all our posted prices reflect a 3.9% discount for payment by check.
+The Society for Biblical Studies accepts Visa and Mastercard.
+However, all our posted prices reflect a 3.9% discount for payment by check.
+Thus, if you elect to pay with a credit card, a reversal of that discount will appear on your invoice.

 What about Visas and Passports?